Inverted Feather, Cambridge Updated 12/5/2011

 Cordial

 Pitchers and tumblers in the Inverted Feather pattern are extremely rare.
 The pitcher above is courtesy of Ruth Phillips.
-John Britt reported six tumblers in marigold and a few more than that in green.
+John Britt reported six tumblers in marigold and a few that in green.
 Amethyst tumblers are also rare.

 Pitcher, tankard style